StackGuardian/tirith/documentation/docs/tirith-installation/developer-mode-installation.md

 For developers who want to contribute to Tirith, setting up a [Dev Container in Visual Studio Code (VS Code)](https://code.visualstudio.com/docs/devcontainers/create-dev-container#_create-a-devcontainerjson-file) offers a robust development environment.
 This approach ensures that all dependencies and configurations are consistent across different setups.

 ## Prerequisite

-- Ensure [Python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) are installed on your machine.
+- Make sure your machine has [Python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed.
-- Install [Git](https://git-scm.com/downloads) in your machine.
+- Install [Git](https://git-scm.com/downloads) on your machine.
 - Basic knowledge on [Docker](https://docs.docker.com/engine/install/) is required.

 ## Steps to Install Tirith